aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/overview.md

 ![Start creating EKS Anywhere Bare Metal cluster](/images/eksa-baremetal-start.png)

 #### 1. Generate a config file for Bare Metal
-Identify the provider (`--provider tinkerbell`) and the cluster name to the `eksctl anywhere create clusterconfig` command and direct the output into a cluster config `.yaml` file.
+Identify the provider (`--provider tinkerbell`) and the cluster name to the `eksctl anywhere generate clusterconfig` command and direct the output into a cluster config `.yaml` file.

 #### 2. Modify the config file and hardware CSV file
 Modify the generated cluster config file to suit your situation.